hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 The original query is passed to Calcite's parser and is converted to the parse tree (`SqlNode`).

-IMDG uses the built-in parser, since it is sufficient for the supported feature set.
-Jet extends the parse with custom commands.
+We use the built-in parser, since it is sufficient for the supported feature set.
+Jet extends the parser with custom commands.

 ### 3.2 Validation